-Ann Sophie Del Vecchio is a graduate of the Faculty of Law at Université de Montréal.
-Prior to her joining Loranger Marcoux in 2007, she articled and practiced law with the Quebec Human Rights Tribunal.
+Ann Sophie Del Vecchio is a graduate of the Faculty of Law at the University of Montreal and joined Loranger Marcoux in 2007.
+Previously, she worked at the Human Rights Tribunal as an intern and a lawyer.

-Ann Sophie represents businesses before arbitration tribunals, the Tribunal administratif du travail (the new Labour Relations Board) and the civil courts.
+Ann Sophie also represents companies before arbitration tribunals, the Tribunal administratif du travail (formerly the Commission des relations du travail) and civil courts.

-Ann Sophie is a conference speaker and gives lectures during workshops offered by the firm to clients, as well as being a regular contributor to La Référence RH, a review addressed to professionals working in the human resources sector.
-Ann Sophie also delivers conferences and web seminars in collaboration with Les Éditions Yvon Blais Inc. She is a member of the Constitutional, administrative and human rights committee of the Canadian Bar Association.
+Additionally, she acts as a conference speaker and trainer during workshops offered by the firm to her clients, in addition to writing articles in La Référence RH, a review addressed to professionals working in the human resources sector.
+She is also called upon to give conferences and webinars in collaboration with various partners.